martinfrances107/rust_d3_delaunay/README.md

 This is a port of the [d3-delaunay](https://github.com/d3/d3-delaunay) library into a RUST library crate/package.
 It is in a very early development phase.

-Current the code coverage as reported by Cargo tarpaulin is 80%.
+Currently the code coverage as reported by Cargo tarpaulin is 80%.

 A collection of d3 submodules is currently being ported RUST